 A total of 5,324 people have been detained since the crackdown started on Thursday across Bangladesh, according to the officials.
 At least 85 of them are believed to be Islamic militants.

-in response to a spike in brutal, religiously charged attacks that saw the wife of a senior counterterrorism official stabbed and shot dead.
+Police launched the raids in response to a spike in brutal, religiously charged attacks that saw the wife of a senior counterterrorism official stabbed and shot dead.
 The crackdown is expected to last at least one week.

 "We will have to prevent the emergence of militancy collectively, as a whole nation," national police chief Shahidul Hoque said.